How Do You Explore at Epic Discovery?

 Lil’ Climber Ropes Course and Little Flyer Zipline: Why should grown ups get all the fun of flying through the air attached to cables?
 These two options—a ropes course and a zipline—are designed especially for little people and can only accommodate those 30 to 100 pounds.
 You read that right: (most) parents not allowed.

 How To Make it All Happen: Step one: get to Breckenridge.
 Step two: Book your Adventure Pass.
-You can purchase this on the mountain, but buying online in advance will give you some savings.
 Step three: Have fun.